processpark/chanorth2018-v.1/README.md

 # chanorth2018-v.1
 Process Park focuses on reinserting ourselves into the act of production, to interrupt the paradigm of contemporary alienation.

 Our Working Framework from week to week is based on the organizing structure of a book from the Keleketla!
-Library, 58 Years To the Treason Trial.
-Keleketla! was an experimental library and collective running for a decade n Johannesburg, South Africa: https://keleketla.org/.
+Library, <em>58 Years To the Treason Trial</em>.
+Keleketla! was an experimental library and collective running for a decade in Johannesburg, South Africa: https://keleketla.org/.

 The book is a learning tool meant to be used in different contexts, to process through the meaning of a place.
 Applied here, it will help generate a collaborative framework for artists, educators, and creative practitioners, and help document this collective effort.